kohrongying/snippetbox/readme.md

 Headers can be manipulated by `w.Headers().Get(<key>)`, `w.Headers().Set(<key>, <value>)`, `w.Headers().Add(<key>, <value>)`, `w.Headers().Del(<key>)`
 If suppress the sys generataed ones: `w.Header()["Date"] = nil`

-fmt.Fprintf takes a io.Writer but able to pass http.ResponseWRiter object, as io.Writer is an interface and http.ResponseWriter satisfies as it as a w.Write method.
+- fmt.Fprintf takes a io.Writer but able to pass http.ResponseWRiter object, as io.Writer is an interface and http.ResponseWriter satisfies as it as a w.Write method.

+#### Requests
+All incoming HTTP requests are served in their own goroutine --> concurrency needs to be handled.
+Race conditions.
+#### Structure
 cmd - applicable specific code
 | web - only one executable
     | handlers.go, main.go